ZMDx4/brixies-sections-data-cf/README.md

-# Brixies Sections Data
+# Brixies Sections Data (CF)

-This repository contains section data for the Brixies Exporter Figma plugin.
+This repository contains section data for the Brixies Exporter Figma plugin for CoreFramework.
 The data is organized by category and can be accessed via GitHub Raw URLs.

 ## Structure